bear75/appcaire/docs/file-structure-plan.md

    - Makes it easy to revert if issues arise

 5. **Testing**

    - Test after each component move
    - Verify all features still work
    - Check for broken imports
    - Ensure no runtime errors

+6. **Task Tracking**
+   - Mark tasks as completed in this document after each successful change
+   - Use ✅ for completed tasks
+   - Use 🚧 for in-progress tasks
+   - Use ⏳ for pending tasks
+   - Add completion dates for tracking

 This process ensures we can safely refactor without breaking functionality and easily revert if needed.